ZGr3Y/Broken-Access-Control/README.md

 This project contains **intentional security vulnerabilities** and was created for demonstration and educational purposes only.
 Do not use in production or real environments.

 ## 📝 Description
-The application simulates a user management system with sensitive data (banking and fiscal information).
+The application simulates a user management system with sensitive data (banking and fiscal information) that demonstrates three different ways Broken Access Control can manifest.
 It includes:
 * Vulnerable JWT authentication system
 * Admin panel for user management
 * API for accessing personal data
-* Multiple demonstration vulnerabilities
+* Multiple Broken Access Control vulnerabilities

 ## 🔧 Technologies Used
 * Node.js